vipickering/vincentp/_posts/2017-05-20-jekyll-blog-speed.md

 This does the following:

-- Line 1 prevents other people loading our website inside their content.
+- Line 1 prevents other people loading our site inside their content.
 This protects against malicious actions.
 - Line 2 prevents a browser from changing the content from text/html as it is declared.
 - Line 3 prevents cross site scripting attacks.
-- Line 4 is the length of time we should cache any assets the browser downloads from our website.
+- Line 4 is the length of time we should cache any assets the browser downloads from our site.

 Line 4 is all you need for the caching performance, but as a general rule the first three lines of code are a sensible precaution to include on any site.